svenhjol/Charm/README.md

-# Charm for Minecraft 1.18.1
+# Charm for Minecraft 1.18.x

 ## Version 4.x
 Charm is a vanilla-plus mod for Minecraft, inspired by the Quark mod.

-It requires Fabric API, Minecraft 1.18.1 and Java 17.
+It requires Fabric API, Minecraft 1.18.2 and Java 17.

 Charm is currently in internal testing.
-A beta release is due on or before **17/12/21**.
+A public beta release is due on or before **28/02/22**.

 ### Unchanged features
 * `Aerial affinity enchantment`